zuliani99/Fire_Incident_Dispatch_Data_Analysis/README.md

-# Statistical Inference and Learning Project
+# Fire Incident Dispatch Data Analysis
 This project has the aim to analise and study some behavoiur under a given dataset

 ## Choosen Dataset